 They proposed that interaction between the following five change factors, helps in managing the change effectively.

 - Environmental assessment: Monitoring the internal and external environment helps in managing the change effectively

 - Human resources as assets / liabilities: Employees plays a central role in organisation

 - Linking strategic and operational change: The strategic change plan should be linked to operational plan also

 - Overall coherence: The change strategy should be coherent with the vision, mission and goals of the company

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Dimensions of Change Pettigrew Whipp.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Dimensions of Change Pettigrew Whipp.
+The Management Dictionary covers over 7000 business concepts from 6 categories.

 Related Business Content